xcart/xc5-manual/en/product_classes_and_attributes/managing_product_class_attributes.md

 **Method 1:**

 1. In your store's Admin area, go to the Classes & attributes section (**Catalog > Classes & attributes**).
-2. In the list of product classes, locate the name of the product class for which you need to delete an attribute and click on the <u>Edit attributes (N)</u> link opposite it.
+2. In the list of product classes, locate the name of the product class for which you need to delete an attribute and click on the Edit attributes (N) link opposite it.
     This opens a page where you will be able to manage attributes for this product class.
 3. In the list of product class attributes, locate the attribute you need to delete and click on the **Trash **icon opposite its name.
 The attribute will be marked for deletion.
 4. Click **Save changes**.